artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 12. Five Trojan battalions storm the wall; Hector breaks through
 13. Poseidon and the Aeantes' defend the ships
 14. Hera distracts Zeus; Poseidon rallies; Ajax injures Hector
-15. Zeus dismisses Poseidon; Apollo revives Hector and charges the ships
+15. Poseidon is dismissed; Apollo revives Hector and charges the ships
-16. Patroclus Fights and Dies
+16. The Myrmidons push back; Sarpedon dies; Patroclus dies
 17. Menelaus' Finest Hour
 18. The Shield of Achilles
 19. The Champion Arms for Battle